 In Corino’s eyes, Ontario Center has been ill-equipped from the start to stop the spread of the coronavirus pandemic among patients and employees alike.

 Ontario Center hired contracts for nine-months, many of whom came from Louisiana to staff the facility, but when the state’s Department of Health stepped in, mandating a 14-day quarantine for all workers – this became the final straw for them.

 “When the quarantine hit for the employees, they all hopped a plane and went home and never came back.
-I mean, I can’t tell you how many aides walked off the site,” he continued.
+I mean, I can’t tell you how many aides walked off the site,” Corino continued.

-It was shortly after that moment when his cardiologist for 15-years strictly advised him to not return to work at Ontario Center, saying, “And that’s when I was when my doctor removed me from work centers as dangerous.”
+It was shortly after that moment when his cardiologist for 15-years strictly advised him to not return back to work at Ontario Center, saying, “And that’s when I was when my doctor removed me from work centers as dangerous.”